IntegratedMind19/BTC-Volatility-Forecast/knowledge_base/output_format.md

 (Ensure the explanations adhere to ./interpretations.md)

 Bitcoin market activity:
 One or two sentences based on CoinGecko.
+(Last updated: YYYY-MM-DD HH:MM:SS)

 Macroeconomic environment:
 One or two sentences based on FRED.
+(Observation date: YYYY-MM-DD)

 Recent developments:
-Up to three relevant news items.
+State maximum three relevant news items.
+No need to state that they does not directly affect the model in each news.

+Disclaimer:
+Do not change the wording from the market context json data.

 ## Confidence